QUIVIRR/QUIVIRR-guide/README.md

 The official publication (and its versions) always resides on the OJS website, whereas if there is tracked content, then it is also placed on GitHub in its own public repository.
 A [list of article repositories](articles.md) is available.

+### How to discuss QuiViRR on GitHub with the editors, author(s) and the community

+If you have a GitHub account, you can take part in multi-threaded discussions for each hosted article and for the help guide.
+For example, you can [discuss this help guide to QuiViRR on GitHub]https://github.com/QUIVIRR/QUIVIRR-guide/discussions).
+You can also discuss specific articles, which are published in the QuiViRR journal, but also hosted dynamically on GitHub, eg. the [Enhanced Data Sessions paper by Paul McIlvenny](https://github.com/QUIVIRR/Enhanced-Data-Sessions/discussions).
+You can read earlier posts and respond to them directly by commenting, or you can start a new discussion.
+If you do not have a GitHub account, then you can only read earlier posts by other contributors.

-### How do you create an issue for an article and comment on an existing issue?
+### How to create an issue for an article and comment on an existing issue?

 If you have a GitHub account, you can create an `Issue` in GitHub using the `New issue` button (under `Issues`).
 Give as much information when you write your issue as possible to help the author(s) and editors.